-The FY 2022-23 Tourist Impact Fund (TIF) Grant Application Process is open.
+The FY 2023-24 Tourist Impact Fund (TIF) Grant Application Process will open soon.

 The Sonoma County Transient Occupancy Tax (TOT) is a tax on accommodations at lodging and camping facilities in the unincorporated areas of the county.
 From this fund, each Supervisorial District in the county receives a percentage for discretionary projects within each District from the Tourism Impact Fund (TIF).